 "Customer lifecycle marketing (CLM) is an approach to customer communication that recognises that different stages on the journey to becoming a loyal, active customer require different marketing messages and strategies." - Ometria, Ecommerce analyitics software

 The definitions differ slightly from one another because of the different angles the various writers have attacked the problem from.
-However, almost all point to some form of personalisation being key to effective customer lifecycle marketing.
-This it crucial to get right, as effective personalisation brings a host of benefits which can help you increase sales and retention, which after all are the objects of any customer lifecycle marketing plan.
+However, almost all point to some form of personalization being key to effective customer lifecycle marketing.
+This it crucial to get right, as effective personalization brings a host of benefits which can help you increase sales and retention, which after all are the objects of any customer lifecycle marketing plan.

-One key benefit of personalising messages is that it recognises the customers as individuals.
+One key benefit of personalizing messages is that it recognizes the customers as individuals.
 By marketing one way to prospects, another way to those that have already purchased a product and another way to long-term, high-value customers you can make your marketing messages far more compelling and effective.
 Customers will also appreciate the personal touch, and you'll stop them driving them away by bombarding them with messages which aren't relevant to them.

-A second key benefit of personalising messages via a customer lifecycle model is that they can align with the point in the lifecycle that the potential customer is currently in.
-Marketing messages from the brand which recognise where the customers are in their individual lifecycles and thus can tailor messages much more effectively.
-Taking a SaaS business as an example, it's no good asking someone who has just signed up to a mailing list to find out more to buy your ultra-premium business level product straight away, and similarly its probably not worth trying to push customers that have shown interest in the high level business product towards your free basic trail option.
+A second key benefit of personalizing messages via a customer lifecycle model is that they can align with the point in the lifecycle that the potential customer is currently in.
+Marketing messages from the brand which recognize where the customers are in their individual lifecycles and thus can tailor messages much more effectively.
+Taking a SaaS business as an example, it's no good asking someone who has just signed up to a mailing list to find out more to buy your ultra-premium business level product straight away, and similarly its probably not worth trying to push customers that have shown interest in the high level business product towards your free basic trial option.

-Customer lifecycle marketing applies to all areas of marketing, but it is particularly important to consider email marketing, because email offers a unique ability to contact your customers at given moments with personalised messages.
+Customer lifecycle marketing applies to all areas of marketing, but it is particularly important to consider email marketing, because email offers a unique ability to contact your customers at given moments with personalized messages.